Table of Contents

 A number of Charities support all or subgroups of the “SDGs” while others take a particular interest in a specific SDG.
-In addition, a few Charities and NGOs are trying to mobilise individuals to take action.
+In addition, a few Charities, NGOs and social enterprises such as us at What Can you Do (Earth) are trying to mobilise individuals to take action.

 There is a growing body of concerned citizens who want to do something!

 Individuals now have many options for getting engaged depending upon their particular areas of interest.
 Some of the main and most active SDG-related charities are shown below and we encourage your support by volunteering and/or donations: